Girl with a Pearl Earring: Painting title

-The painting has gone under a number of titles in various countries over the centuries.
-Originally it may have been one of the two tronies "painted in the Turkish fashion" (Twee tronijnen geschildert op sijn Turx) recorded in the inventory at the time of Vermeer’s death.
+Throughout history and in various parts of the world, the painting has been known by several titles.
+Originally it may have been one of the two tronies "painted in the Turkish fashion" (Twee tronijnen geschildert op sijn Turx) recorded in the inventory at the time of Vermeer's death.
 It may later have been the work appearing in the catalogue to a 1696 sale of painting in Amsterdam, where it is described as a "Portrait in Antique Costume, uncommonly artistic" (Een Tronie in Antique Klederen, ongemeen konstig).

 After the bequest to the Mauritshuis, the painting became known as Girl with a Turban (Meisje met tulband) and it was noted of its original description in the 1675 inventory that the turban had become a fashion accessory of some fascination during the period of European wars against the Turks.
 By 1995, the title Girl with a Pearl (Meisje met de parel) was considered more appropriate.
 Pearls, in fact, figure in 21 of Vermeer's pictures, including very prominently in Woman with a Pearl Necklace.
 Earrings alone are also featured in A Lady Writing a Letter, Study of a Young Woman, Girl with a Red Hat, and Girl with a Flute.
 Similarly shaped ear-pieces were used as convincing accessories in 20th-century fakes that were briefly attributed to Vermeer, such as Young Woman with a Blue Hat, Smiling Girl and The Lace Maker.

 Generally, the English title of the painting was simply Head of a Young Girl, although it was sometimes known as The Pearl.
 One critic explained that this name was given, not just from the detail of the earring, but because the figure glows with an inner radiance against the dark background.
+It has also been speculated that the girl may be a Sibyl from Greek mythology or a biblical figure.